RandomFractals/mapd-vega-mapboxgl-demo-philly-parking/README.md

 A barebones example of using the Vega spec for [OmniSci backend rendering](https://www.omnisci.com/platform/render/) with MapBoxGL.JS.
 Parking violations data obtained from [Open Data Philly](https://www.opendataphilly.org/dataset/parking-violations).

-Note: You need a Mapbox API key in order to use this repo (set the value [here](https://github.com/omnisci/mapd-vega-mapboxgl-demo-philly-parking/blob/master/src/components/map.js#L6)), as well as OmniSci Enterprise Edition for its backend rendering capabilities.
+Note: You need a Mapbox API key in order to use this repo (set the value [here](https://github.com/RandomFractals/mapd-vega-mapboxgl-demo-philly-parking/blob/master/src/common/config.js)), as well as OmniSci Enterprise Edition for its backend rendering capabilities.

 ![](src/images/mapd-custom-animated.gif)

 ## Install

-Using `npm`:

 ```
 npm install
 ```

-Using `yarn` (recommended)
+Or

 ```
 yarn install